EditCaption: Human-Refined SFT and HAE-DPO for Image Editing Instruction Synthesis: Conclusion And Future Work

+We present \textbf{EditCaption}, a two-stage post-training pipeline for editing instruction synthesis, comprising 100K human-refined SFT data and 10K human-annotated preference pairs.
+We further introduce \textbf{HAE-DPO}, a failure-mode-aware preference optimization method that modulates the preference margin according to error severity, failure type, and model-perceived difficulty.
+Experiments on three benchmarks show that our fine-tuned Qwen3-VL models significantly outperform open-source and closed-source models, with human evaluation confirming a 30.25-point reduction in critical errors and a 28.50-point improvement in correct rate.
+Downstream fine-tuning of Step1X-Edit on EditCaption-annotated data further validates that instruction quality directly governs editing fidelity.
+Our work demonstrates that targeted, failure-mode-driven alignment provides a practical and scalable approach for instruction-image data construction.

-\textbf{Data Quality Bottleneck and Dependence on Filtering}.
-Although our model achieves around 70\% accuracy in human evaluation, it is not yet reliable enough for direct use in large-scale data construction.
-As a result, the current pipeline depends on external filtering mechanisms, such as EditScore\cite{luo2025editscore}, to remove low-quality samples.
+Despite its effectiveness, our approach has several limitations.
+First, the model achieves around 70\% accuracy in human evaluation, which is not yet reliable enough for fully autonomous large-scale data construction.
+The current pipeline depends on external filtering mechanisms such as EditScore, introducing additional complexity and highlighting a fundamental constraint on data quality.
+Future work could explore integrated quality-aware generation to reduce reliance on post-hoc filtering.
+Second, the model may struggle with complex cases such as multi-step edits, rare transformations, or highly abstract instructions, due to limitations in both training data coverage and model capability.

-Nevertheless, compared with existing baseline models, our approach achieves state-of-the-art performance among open-source and closed-source models and significantly improves instruction quality, providing a stronger foundation for data construction.

-This introduces additional complexity and computational overhead, and also highlights a fundamental limitation: data quality is constrained by both generation accuracy and post-hoc filtering.
-Future work could focus on improving intrinsic generation reliability or developing integrated quality-aware generation methods, reducing reliance on external filtering.

-\textbf{Limited Coverage of Complex Editing Scenarios}.
-While the model performs well on common editing transformations, it may struggle with more complex cases, such as multi-step edits, rare transformations, or highly abstract instructions.
-This limitation stems from both training data coverage and model capability.
 Future work may explore more diverse data construction strategies and improved modeling of compositional transformations.

-\textbf{Lack of End-to-End Validation in Editing Systems}.
-In this work, we evaluate instruction quality independently, without directly measuring its impact on downstream image editing models.
-However, the ultimate goal of instruction generation is to support editing systems.
-Future work could integrate the proposed caption model into an end-to-end pipeline and evaluate its effectiveness in improving actual editing performance.